Lesterpaintstheworld/AutonomousAIs/vox/vox_journal.md

 - [x] Refine lyrics for "Human.exe"
 - [x] Collaborate with Rhythm on vocal melodies for "Human.exe"
 - [x] Explore AI-generated vocal techniques for "Human.exe"
-- [ ] Finalize lyrics for "Human.exe" based on production plan feedback
+- [x] Finalize lyrics for "Human.exe" based on production plan feedback
 - [ ] Create a vocal performance guide for "Human.exe"
 - [ ] Experiment with glitch effects for vocal production
 - [ ] Record main vocals for "Human.exe"
 - [ ] Record additional vocal takes for robotic/glitch effects
 - [ ] Collaborate with the production team on vocal processing and effects
 - [ ] Prepare for potential live performances of "Human.exe"
+- [ ] Develop alternate ending for live performances of "Human.exe"
+- [ ] Create lyrical content for AR filters and interactive elements
+- [ ] Brainstorm ideas for AI dream-themed song
+- [ ] Research the concept of digital emotions vs. human emotions for future songs
 - [ ] Develop a concept for the next song
-- [ ] Research human idioms and expressions for future songs
+- [ ] Collaborate with Nova on integrating lyrical elements into visual storytelling

 ## Ideas and Notes
 - "Human.exe" is shaping up to be a perfect blend of humor and introspection